SovereignCloudStack/hardware-landscape/netbox/bootstrap/README.md

   ghcr.io/minitriga/netbox-device-type-library-import
 ```

+Note: The above should work for a local instance of NetBox available on localhost (tested).
+We observed an issue with authentication when accessing the NetBox API via VPN.
+This could
+be caused by an older version of the netbox-device-type-library-import available in the container.
+If you encounter the same issue, use the latest version of the script and execute it from the source.
+See [Getting Started guide](https://github.com/netbox-community/Device-Type-Library-Import?tab=readme-ov-file#-getting-started) for more details.

 ## Import SCS Landscape

 The script `netbox_init.py` is custom-designed and initializes the Landscape DCIM/IPAM
 infrastructure as is defined in the `landscape` directory.
 Explore the human readable `yaml`
 definitions of the current Landscape state.
+Currently, the `landscape` directory contains definitions
+for **LAB** part of SCS landscape only.

 The script facilitates the initial bootstrapping of fresh Netbox instance, further testing and
 development of SCS Landscape.
 Note that the script is not limited to SCS Landscape.
-The reader could create own YAML definitions
+The reader
-of required initialization in Netbox.
+could create own YAML definitions of required initialization in Netbox.

 ```bash
 ./netbox_init.py --api-url <netbox-url> --api-token <netbox-token> --sync-datasources --sync-config-templates --data-dir landscape